Indigenous Dover

 Today these people are known collectively as the Abenaki, which is often translated as "People of the Dawnland." (woban means day-break and ski means earth or land).

 Abenaki life was observed and recorded by European explorers of the early 1500s.
 Land was not owned, but used according to custom, season, and need.
 Abenaki set up villages along rivers and lakes where they had access to water and could hunt, farm and fish using traps called weirs.
-Favorite fishing spots were near waterfalls along the Merrimack, Connecticut, Saco, and Androsoggin Rivers.
+Favorite fishing spots were near waterfalls along the Merrimack, Connecticut, Saco, and Androscoggin Rivers.
 Places like Amoskeag Falls in Manchester and the Weirs at the mouth of Lake Winnepausakee drew thousands of people for the yearly spawning of shad, salmon and alewife.

 By the late 1600s the Native American population in New Hampshire was declining.
 They had no natural immunities against diseases such as small pox and influenza that were introduced by European settlers and major epidemics broke out between 1615-1620 that decimated populations.
 Conflicts with invading Mohawks and tensions with European settlers claiming ownership of Abenaki ancestral lands made the situation even worse.
 By the end of the century many of the remaining Abenaki had either married Europeans, melted into the rural population, or decided to leave and settle in Canada.
 Many settled in the village of St. Francis in Quebec, also known as Odanak.

-The native Americans of the northeast all spoke related dialects of a language known as Aglonquian.
+The native Americans of the northeast all spoke related dialects of a language known as Algonquian.
 Today there are less than a 1,000 Abenaki in New Hampshire and only a few who speak the language.
 In 1995 Joseph Laurent, an Abenaki born in Odanak and then moved to ancestral lands in Intervale NH, completed a 30-year project to translate "Father Aubery's French Abenaki Dictionary."
 This important work will help ensure an understanding of the beauty of the language.

 Dover400 began a yearlong lecture series in 2021 with two presentations on the history of Dover and the region's indigenous peoples.
 The presentations can be viewed below.